 She founded the first prize for mobile vertical storytelling through a Snapchat film festival in partnership with Tribeca Film Festival.

-One of her comedic short films played at the Cannes Film Festival, in the Short Film Corner in 2012.
+One of her comedic short films played at the Cannes Film Festival in 2012.